Overview of Passfolio fees and charges

 - Financing rate or overnight rate is charged when you hold your leveraged positions for more than one day.

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare Passfolio fees with its closest competitors, SoFi Invest and Robinhood.
+We compare Passfolio fees with its closest competitors, Revolut and SoFi Invest.

 Passfolio trading fees